-A. The Promise of Index Fund Stewardship and the Value-Maximization View
+B. The Promise of Index Fund Stewardship

-The leaders of the Big Three have expressed the view that their power and influence have significant potential benefits for corporate governance, because of three characteristics that index funds share: (i) their large and growing stakes in publicly traded companies; (ii) their inability to exit poorly-performing companies, rather than trying to fix their governance problems; and (iii) their long-term focus.
-Below we discuss each of these factors in turn.
+The leaders of the Big Three, and supporters of index fund stewardship, have expressed the view that such stewardship can be expected to produce significant benefits.
+They have based this view on three characteristics of index funds, and especially the Big Three: (i) their large and growing stakes in publicly traded companies; (ii) their inability to exit poorly-performing companies, rather than trying to fix their governance problems; and (iii) their long-term focus.
+Below we discuss each of these factors in turn, and consider how they can be expected to contribute to the quality of index fund stewardship.